Skip to content

 How Bentega helps

-How Bentega helps with incentive compensation management
+How Bentega supports incentive compensation management

-Manage plan rules
+Structure plan rules and participation

-Connect performance data
+Import and connect performance data

-Review and approve payouts
+Review exceptions and changes

-Give teams visibility
+Give employees and managers visibility

 Scorecard